mrmlnc/fast-glob/README.md

 #### concurrency

 * Type: `number`
-* Default: `Infinity`
+* Default: `os.cpus().length`

 Specifies the maximum number of concurrent requests from a reader to read directories.

 > :book: The higher the number, the higher the performance and load on the file system.
-If you want to read in quiet mode, set the value to a comfortable number or `4 * os.cpus().length` (4 is default size of [thread pool work scheduling][libuv_threadpool]).
+If you want to read in quiet mode, set the value to a comfortable number or `1`.

 #### cwd